kevintruong/til/Dining-Philosphers.md

 # Solutions
 ## Arbitrator (Naive and Advanced).

 The naive arbitrator solution is have one arbitrator (a mutex for example).
 Have each of the philosopher ask the arbitrator for permission to eat.
-This solution allows on philosopher to eat at a time.
+This solution allows one philosopher to eat at a time.
 When they are done, another philosopher can ask for permission to eat.

 This prevents deadlock because there is no circular wait!
 No philosopher has to wait on any other philosopher.